isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 partner is offline, canceling the maintenance is no longer possible.
 In that case, it is necessary to restart the other server and allow it to complete its normal state negotiation process.

+If the server has many relationships with different partners, the ``ha-maintenance-start`` command attempts to transition all of the relationships into the ``partner-in-maintenance`` state by sending the ``ha-mainteance-notify`` to all partner servers.
+If this step fails for any server an error is returned.
+In that case, send the ``ha-maintenance-cancel`` command to resume normal operation and fix the issue.

 Upgrading From Older HA Versions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~